+Shannon.dick@fiu.edu

-Chairperson Dr. Jeremy Pettit DM.
-252 305-348-2880 jeremy.pettit@fiu.edu Associate Chairperson Dr. Kristin Nichols-Lopez DM.
-256 305-348-2880 knichols@fiu.edu Director of Undergraduate Studies Dr. Rachel A. Ritchie 305-348-2880 DM281B rritchie@fiu.edu Director of Graduate Studies Dr. Leslie Frazier DM260 305-348-2045 leslie.frazier@fiu.edu Academic Advising All psychology majors and minors are strongly encouraged to meet with an Academic Advisor at least once each semester.
+Academic Advising All psychology majors and minors are

+strongly encouraged to meet with an Academic Advisor at least once each semester.
 To message or schedule an appointment with your advisor, or to find your advisors contact information.
 Log onto your student dashboard link via https://my.fiu.edu/ then click on the panther success network link.
-See student manual for instructions Non-psychology majors should contact the College of Arts Science & Education, Advising center to schedule an appointment with a psychology advisor by calling 305-348-2978 .
+See student manual for instructions non-psychology majors should contact the appointment with a psychology advisor by calling 305-348-2978.